akeneo/pim-api-docs/content/apps/create-the-ux-of-your-app.md

 The onboarding flow depends on the complexity of the app.
 The main point to keep in mind is to **guide the user from the beginning to the end of the first set-up.**

 ::: warning
-**First time experience is key.
-If people can’t use the app properly they might quit and never come back.**
+**First time experience is key: If people can’t use the app properly they might quit and never come back.**

 When designing the experience, put yourself in the shoes of a first time user and ask yourself: